-As the outcome of Step 2, it is anticipated that the Decision Official, the Associate Administrator of the Science Mission Directorate (SMD), plans to continue one or more investigation(s) into the subsequent phases of mission development for flight and operation.
-The target for this continuation decision (i.e., "down-selection") is late December 2016 or early January 2017.
+As the outcome of Step 2, it is anticipated that the Decision Official, the Associate Administrator of the Science Mission Directorate (SMD), plans to continue up to two investigations into the subsequent phases of mission development for flight and operation.
+The target for this continuation decision (i.e., "down-selection") is April 30, 2021.

-Upon a continuation decision, NASA will execute the Bridge Phase option and begin to provide Phase B funding for the project that is continued beyond the Phase A concept study.
-During the

-Bridge Phase, NASA and the continued project will negotiate and sign contract modification necessary for the remaining portion of Phase B. Deliverables for Phase B will be negotiated during the Bridge Phase, on the basis of information provided in the CSR (e.g., Sections J, K, and M.4).
+Upon a continuation decision, NASA will execute the Bridge Phase option and begin to provide Phase B funding for the project(s) that are continued beyond the Phase A concept study.
+During the Bridge Phase, NASA and the continued project(s) will negotiate and sign the contract modification necessary for the remaining portion of Phase B. Deliverables for Phase B will be negotiated during the Bridge Phase, on the basis of information provided in the CSR (e.g., Sections I, J, and L.4).